Elkaramany/Btrend-Mobile/README.md

 All the react navigation setup can be found in the src/Navigation folder Redux setup, reducers and actions in the src/Redux

-The screens themselves can be found in the src/Screen folder.
+The screens themselves can be found in the src/Screen folder where I've added comments on the parts I though might be ambiguous